This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Are there Onsens in Tokyo?

-If you’re visiting Tokyo but don’t have time to take a detour to an Onsen, why not spend an afternoon in an urban oasis?
+If you’re visiting Tokyo but don’t have time to detour to an Onsen, why not spend an afternoon in an urban oasis?

-Treat yourself to this luxurious spa and Onsen facility after a long day of walking and sight seeing.
-Located in Tokyo Dome City, Spa LaQua is more catered towards an adult crowd, (entry is for children 5 and up), but it’s perfect for those seeking peace and tranquility.
-For an additional fee, they offer massages, pedi/manicures, as well as facial and body treatments.
+Treat yourself to this luxurious spa and Onsen facility after a long day of walking and sightseeing.
+Located in Tokyo Dome City, Spa LaQua is more catered towards an adult crowd (entry is for children five and up), but it’s perfect for those seeking peace and tranquility.
+They offer massages, pedi/manicures, and facial and body treatments for an additional fee.

 How to Use an Onsen Bath